 ip route commands in Windows and macOS/Linux, respectively.

 The target port is HTTP since I want to flood the web interface of my router.
 Now let's forge our SYN packet, starting with IP layer:

 # forge IP packet with target ip as the destination IP address ip = IP(dst=target_ip) # or if you want to perform IP Spoofing (will work as well) # ip = IP(src=RandIP("192.168.1.1/24"), dst=target_ip)

 dst as the target IP address, we can also set

-src address to a spoofed random IP address in the private network range (commented code) and it will work as well.
+src address to a spoofed random IP address in the private network range (commented code), and it will also work.